monarch-initiative/gpsea/docs/tutorial.rst

 Summarize all variant alleles
 -----------------------------

-We can prepare a table of all variant alleles that occurr in the cohort.
+We can prepare a table of all variant alleles that occur in the cohort.

 Each table row corresponds to a single allele and lists the variant key, the predicted effect on the transcript (*cDNA*) and protein of interest,